madsstoumann/browser-style/ui/data-grid/readme.md

 ### src
 String.
 The URL of an endpoint API, returning an object with `thead` and `tbody`-data.
+`src` can also be a stringified object (json), see example at beginning of this document.

 ---

 ## Additional Attributes
 The following attributes are mostly set by code, but can be set in HTML to preload the grid with specific settings.
-Attributes like `data`, `i18n` and `formatters` are objects.
+Attributes like `i18n` and `formatters` are objects.

-`data` and `i18n` can be set as stringified objects in attributes, whereas `formatters` can only be set in code.
+ `i18n` can be set as stringified objects in attributes, whereas `formatters` can only be set in code.

-### data
-Object.
-See example at the beginning of this document.

 ---